rtmdrr/replicability-analysis-NLP/README.md

 2. An estimation (K estimator) of the number of datasets with a significant effect according to Fisher method.
 3. The indices of the datasets recognized by the Holm procedure (Rejection list).

+* Notice that the number of datasets recognized by the Holm procedure should be exactly K-Bonferroni, K-Fisher can be equal\smaller\larger than this number (see paper for more details).
 ### Example
 ```
 Enter p-values :